 |Power & Solar Setup||All Renogy setup including 170 Ah lithium battery, 400W solar with 2000W inverter.
 Installed 12-volt outlets and USB ports around various spots and a 110V power strip connected to the inverter|

 |Water & Plumbing Setup||40-gallon freshwater tank with a 12V electric pump filtered through a 3-canister system before reaching the faucet.
 The greywater drains into a 6-gallon portable tank that is emptied manually|

 |Propane System||Portable 20-lb propane tank with a line that runs to the kitchen for the stove|

 Bobby and Mary bought their van used for $13,000, after terrible haggling by Bobby.
 They upgraded the suspension, installed new all-terrain tires, added a roof rack, solar panels and a swivel arm box with a bike rack on the back of the van.

 They love everything about their van.
 But their favorite thing is their ability to bring the comforts of home everywhere they go.
 It feels like home to Bobby and Mary.
 They love that they can come down after summiting a peak at sunrise to a comfortable place to sleep and make food right away.

-For the bed setup, the van has a partially fixed and partially slidable bed frame.
+For the van bed setup, Bobby and Mary installed a partially fixed and partially slidable bed frame.
 About 2/3 of the bed frame is fixed and always up in the van with garage storage underneath.
 The final 1/3 slides in and out to form a queen-sized bed!

 As sleep is a priority for the outdoor enthusiasts who know how important a good night’s sleep is to waking early for adventure and recovering afterward, the bed setup was a priority for them.

 In the bathroom, Bobby and Mary have a Nature’s Head composting toilet.
 It lives inside a wooden box with a lid.
 When closed, the box doubles as a seat and dog bed for Maya.